34anjani/RoomNest/README.md

 # 🏨 RoomNest – Hostel Accommodation Management System

 ## 📌 Overview

-RoomNest is a console-based Hostel Accommodation Management System built in C++ that provides separate interfaces for administrators and students.
-The system uses role-based authentication where admins can view hostel details (name, rent, bed availability) and students can reserve beds.
-It implements duplicate booking prevention ensuring each student can only reserve one bed, and automatically updates bed availability in real-time after every bed reservation.
-All data including hostel information, user credentials, and bed reservations is stored in text files so nothing is lost.
+**RoomNest** is a **console-based Hostel Accommodation Management System** built in C++ that provides **separate interfaces** for **administrators and students**.
+The system uses **role-based authentication** where admins can view hostel details (name, rent, bed availability) and students can reserve beds.
+It implements duplicate booking prevention ensuring each student can only reserve one bed, and **automatically updates bed availability** in real-time after every bed reservation.
+All data including hostel information, user credentials, and bed reservations is stored in **text files** so nothing is lost.

 ---

 ## 🔑 Key Features

 * **✅ Role-Based Authentication** – Separate login portals for Admin and Student with credential validation from a database.
 * **🛏️ Smart Bed Reservation** – Students can reserve available beds with real-time availability tracking and automatic inventory updates.